Chien-Pao/Chien-Pao/README.md

-# ✨ Chien-Pao ✨
+# ✨ Magestick ✨
 Welcome to my profile!
-I'm Chien-Pao, also known as Magestick, a beginner programmer or just, a tester/graphic designer.
+I'm Magestick, a beginner programmer or just, a tester/graphic designer.

 * 💻 I'm looking for anyone who can help with the coding.
 * 👀 I'm mostly interested in coding, robotics, and making game mods.